 Please read all of these terms carefully prior to submitting.

-Short films may have screened in Charlotte, NC for a public audience and will not be disqualified if screened previously.
+Short films may have screened in Charlotte, NC, for a public audience and will not be disqualified if screened previously.

 All genres are eligible for consideration.

-All films must have been completed after May of 2024.
+All films must have been completed after May of 2025.

-1. Submission deadline dates: Open on January 1, 2025.
-"Early Deadline" for entries is February 28, 2025.
-"Ahead of the Curve Deadline" for entries is April 30, 2025.
-"Regular Deadline" for entries is June 30, 2025.
-"Extended Deadline" for entries is July 27, 2025.
+1. Submission deadline dates: Open on December 1, 2025.
+"Early Deadline" for entries is January 31st, 2026.
+"Ahead of the Curve Deadline" for entries is March 31st, 2026.
+"Regular Deadline" for entries is May 31st, 2026.
+"Extended Deadline" for entries is June 30th, 2026.

 2. All deadlines are RECEIVED-BY deadlines.
 They indicate the dates that films must UPLOADED by those dates.